core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The new element 'request_kid_context' contains the value of the 'kid context' in the COSE object of the request (see {{sec-cose-object-kid}}).

-   In case Observe {{RFC7641}} is used, this enables endpoints to safely keep an observation active beyond a possible change of ID Context following a group rekeying (see {{sec-group-key-management}}).
-In particular, it ensures that every notification cryptographically matches with only one observation request, rather than with multiple ones that were protected with different key material but share the same 'request_kid' and 'request_piv' values.
+   In case Observe {{RFC7641}} is used, this enables endpoints to safely keep an observation active beyond a possible change of Gid, i.e. of ID Context, following a group rekeying (see {{sec-group-key-management}}).
+In fact, it ensures that every notification cryptographically matches with only one observation request, rather than with multiple ones that were protected with different keying material but share the same 'request_kid' and 'request_piv' values.

 * The new element 'OSCORE_option', containing the value of the OSCORE Option present in the protected message, encoded as a binary string.
 This prevents the attack described in {{ssec-cross-group-injection}} when using the group mode, as further explained  in {{sssec-cross-group-injection-group-mode}}.